Chion82/native-base-web/README.md

 Components
 ----------
 Most components from [NativeBase](http://nativebase.io/) are included with same features and parameters.
-You can read the [NativeBase documentation](http://nativebase.io/docs/v0.5.7/) to use them in NativeBase-web while we are working on our gitbook.
+Read [the docs](https://chion82.gitbooks.io/nativebase-for-web/content/) for detailed usage.

 Working components:
 * Anatomy